aliciaguerra/JavaScriptAJAX/README.md

 - XML is not required for data interchange and, therefore, XSLT is not required for the manipulation of data.
 - JavaScript Object Notation (JSON) is often used as an alternative format, although other formats such as preformatted HTML or plain text are always used.

+#Drawbacks to AJAX
+- In pre-HTML5 browsers, pages dynamically created using successive AJAX requests did not automatically register themselves with the browser's history engine, so clicking the browser's back button may not have returned the browser to an earlier state of the AJAX-enabled page, but may have instead returned to the last full page visited before it.